Last Updated 2/1/2023

 Overview: Despite laws that compel the purchase of auto insurance, many people choose to drive without it.
-According to the Insurance Research Council (IRC), nearly 13% of motorists, or about one in eight drivers, were uninsured in 2014.
+According to the Insurance Research Council (IRC), 12.6% of motorists, or about one in eight drivers, were uninsured in 2019.
+Uninsured motorist rates can vary widely by state, from 3.1% in New Jersey to 29.4% in Mississippi.
 There are many reasons people choose to drive without auto liability insurance.
 Some drivers cannot afford insurance; the IRC cites the economic downturn as a major factor in the leveling trend of uninsured motorists.
 A study by the Financial Responsibility and Insurance Committee of the American Association of Motor Vehicle Administrators found that 82% of uninsured drivers indicated they can't afford insurance or that their vehicle is inoperable or not in use.

 Paying for uninsured motorists is a problem for responsible drivers who abide by compulsory insurance laws.
 The costs are passed along to the public in the form of uninsured motorist’s coverage.
 Thus, in addition to paying for their own actions, each insured motorist also pays for a portion of the costs for others that choose to disobey the law.